English curriculum

 2009-2010:

 External advisor to the Maritime Museum in Rotterdam.
-Development of further individual giving under benefactors of the museum.
+Development of long term individual giving in cooperation with the benefactors of the museum.

 Since 2009: